franalgaba/shefcraft/README.md

 And you go, your ERC20 and your Proxy are deployed.

-### Start Ape Starknet consol - on Starknet Testnet
+### Start Ape Starknet console - on Starknet Testnet

 Do the same operation as for Starknet local network, by changing the section "Declare the account you will use" with the section below, by the creation of an account on Starknet testnet.